nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 * Linux maintains its congestion window in segments and not bytes, and the arithmetic is not floating point, so some differences in the evolution of congestion window have been observed.
-* Linux uses pacing, while ns-3 currently does not provide a dynamically adjusting pacing implementation; segments are sent out at the line rate unless the user has enabled pacing and set the maximum pacing rate to less than the line rate.
+* Linux uses pacing, where packets to be sent are paced out at regular intervals.
+However, if at any instant the number of segments that can be sent are less than two, Linux does not pace them and instead sends them back-to-back.
+Currently, ns-3 paces out all packets eligible to be sent in the same manner.
 * Linux implements a state called 'Congestion Window Reduced' (CWR) immediately following a cwnd reduction, and performs proportional rate reduction similar to how a fast retransmit event is handled.
 During